jk-labs-inc/jokerace/TOS.md

 Receiving help through our customer support channels;
 Participation in customer surveys or contests; and Facilitation in the delivery of our Services and to respond to your inquiries.

 How do we use and share your personal information?

 More information about our data collection and sharing practices can be found in this privacy notice.

-You may contact us by email at hi@layer3.xyz, or by referring to the contact details at the bottom of this document.
+You may contact us by email at hello@jklabs.co, or by referring to the contact details at the bottom of this document.

 If you are using an authorized agent to exercise your right to opt-out we may deny a request if the authorized agent does not submit proof that they have been validly authorized to act on your behalf.